-The PTFE membranes should be replaced every 12 months.
+The rubber membrane should be replaced every other month.
+PTFE and FFKM membranes should be replaced every 12 months.
 In the event of intensive sterilisation and cleaning it may be necessary to replace it more frequently.
 The appropriate replacement frequency should be determined by the user by starting with short intervals and continuously extend the time in use intil one reaches the limit of the membrane's durability.
 Based on the desired safety margin the user then decides on the replacement interval to adapt.